Emergence of Floquet edge states in the coupled Su-Schrieffer-Heeger model: model

 Within this context, the interpretation of the winding number is given in terms of the loop in momentum space associated to the reciprocal space representation of the bulk Hamiltonian of the system.
 As it is described in the following section, it is calculated to fully characterize any emergent topological phases.

-Once the driving protocol is turned on, the Hamiltonian evolve to a configuration showing zero quasi energy flat bands in a different $v$-range, as depicted in the lower panels (c) and (d) of \figurename{2}.
+Once the driving protocol is turned on, the Hamiltonian evolve to a configuration showing zero quasi energy values, associated to edge states in a different $v$-range, as depicted in the lower panels (c) and (d) of \figurename{2}.
 In the next section we show that the configuration $v = w = -0.3, c = 1$ that presents edge-localized states, as shown in \figurename{2}-d, coincides with avoiding crossings in the bulk spectrum.
-We also observe that, as expected, not only zero energy flat bands appear in the quasi energy spectrum but additional side flat bands emerge which are associated to the periodic nature of the quasi energy spectrum.
+We also observe that, as expected, not only zero energy edge states appear in the quasi energy spectrum but additional ones emerge which are associated to the periodic nature of the quasi energy spectrum.
 Therefore, as we turn on the perturbation, edge-localized states developed in different energy levels because of the coupling between the Floquet replicas.
 Moreover, the driven regime exhibits the ubiquitous bandgaps induced by the time dependent perturbation.
 In order to get physical insight into the nature of the emergence of these high frequency modulation effects, we now analyze the bulk Hamiltonian and discuss the pseudospin polarization associated to the differences in the occupation of the bipartite system.